trpc/trpc/www/docs/server/validators.md

 });
 ```

+### Input Merging

-`.input` can also be stacked to build more complex types, which is particularly useful when you want to utilise some common input to a collection of procedures in a [middleware](middlewares).
+`.input()` can be stacked to build more complex types, which is particularly useful when you want to utilise some common input to a collection of procedures in a [middleware](middlewares).

 ```ts twoslash
 // @target: esnext